It’s a surprisingly versatile letter.

 MOST POPULAR T NAMES FOR GIRLS

 An early surname favorite for girls, Taylor is now more likely to be the mom than the daughter.
 But the name remains in steady use.
 To an earlier generation, this name was all Hollywood screen legend Elizabeth Taylor.
 Now Taylor Swift keeps the name in the spotlight.
 But despite Swift’s hero status, her name continues to fall in use.

 An Irish surname name, Teagan picks up where Megan left off.

-It started out as a Theresa nickname, but now Tessa is the most popular of them all.
+It started out as a Theresa nickname, but now Tessa is the most popular form of the name.

 A Disney princess name, Tiana surged in popularity in the 1990s.
 It rose again following 2009 release of The Princess and the Frog.
-With the highly-publicized conversion of Disney’s Splash Mountain to Tiana’s Bayou Adventure, the New Orleans-born princess is back in the spotlight.
+With the highly-publicized conversion of Disney’s Splash Mountain to Tiana’s Bayou Adventure, the New Orleans-born princess and entrepreneur is back in the spotlight.